ulfschneider/afova/README.md

 ### The afova object

-When creating the afova object by calling `afova()`, all forms are traversed and afova will take over form validation for those forms during form submit.
+When creating the afova object by calling `afova()`, all forms that are available on the web page are traversed and afova will take over form validation for those forms during form submit.

-The `clear()` can be used in situations where you have to remove event listeners and CSS class assignments introduced by afova.
+The `clear()` method can be used in situations where you have to remove event listeners and CSS class assignments introduced by afova from the web page.

 ## Settings

 ### JavaScript

-The afova object can be initialized with an optional settings object.
+The afova object can be initialized with an optional settings object:

 ```js
 {